SMFSW/arm_i2c_drivers/README.md

 - define `I2C_$CPNT$_NB` with number of devices to enable multiple devices
 - define `$CPNT$_BASE_ADDR` with base device address if in the need to override default address defined in header
 - use `$CPNT$_Init(idx, hi2c, devAddress)` for every device with its index, proper instance and I2C address
+  - I2CMEM type is generic and needs 2 more parameters: storage size and write buffer size (can be set to 0 for FRAM)
 - use `$CPNT$_Init_Single()` once in case of single device using defaults
+  - I2CMEM type is generic and needs 2 parameters: storage size and write buffer size (can be set to 0 for FRAM)
 - start using `$CPNT$_funcs()`

 - if you find warning messages annoying, you could define `NO_WARN_I2C_DRIVERS` (underscores between words) in compiler options to hide warning messages